sib-swiss/containers-introduction-training/docs/course_material/managing_docker.md

 ### Mounting a directory

 For many analyses you do calculations with files or scripts that are on your host (local) computer.
-But how do you make them available to a docker container?
+But how do you make them available to a Docker container?
 You can do that in several ways, but here we will use bind-mount.
 You can bind-mount a directory with `-v` (`--volume`) or `--mount`.
 Most old-school `docker` users will use `-v`, but `--mount` syntax is easier to understand and now recommended, so we will use the latter here:

 ```sh
 docker run \